jtaylor-WebAppExpress/phonegap-start/README.md

 > An example application that reads a QRCode from an Alpha Anywhere component or html page builder and loads the remote PhoneGap page

+You MUST load the included Cordova folder into the executable directory of the Alpha Anywhere Application Server.
+This overrides the Cordova/PhoneGap JavaScript files that are included with the current build of Alpha Anywhere and allows Alpha Anywhere to load the required updated 2.8.0 versions of Cordova/PhoneGap.

 ## PhoneGap Build

 This project is a fork of the following repository: